 Blair crosses her arms.
 "Why should I cover for you?"

 "Because if you don't," Jo moves so close to Blair that she can feel her breath on her skin, "I'll rat you out.
-Everyone will know how you treated Cindy earlier."
+All your friends will know how you treated Cindy earlier."

-The biker stops roughly fifteen feet away, turns around to face her, and rests her hand on the door frame.
+Jo stops at the door, turns around to face her, and rests her hand on the door frame.

-"You gotta come with me to find out," she shouts over the music.
+"You have to come with me to find out," she shouts over the music.

 Blair laughs haughtily but saunters over.
-"Are you suggesting that I leave the dance, abandon my almost-boyfriend, and give up my crown less than an hour away from the announcement to ride on the back of your hopper?"
+"Are you suggesting that I leave the dance, abandon Greg Hockney, and give up my crown less than an hour away from the announcement to ride on the back of your hopper?"

-Jo smiles to herself, fighting off the laugh that is bubbling up inside of her, and thinks about how crazy this is.
-She is wasting precious time trying to convince someone shedoesn't like to spend the night with her.
+Jo smiles to herself, fighting off the laughter currently bubbling up inside of her, and thinks about how crazy this is.
+Here she is, wasting precious time trying to convince someone she doesn't like to spend the night with her.
 Why can't she seem to back down when it comes to Blair?
 It's one thing to show someone you aren't afraid of them.
-It's another thing entirely to convince them to leave their would-be boyfriend behind and share an experience on her most prized—most intimately cherished possession.
+It's another thing entirely to convince them to leave their would-be boyfriend behind and share an evening on her most prized—most intimately cherished possession.

-"All I'm saying is that you won't ever know where I'm going unless you come with me."
+"All I'm saying is you won't ever know where I'm going unless you come with me."

-Unfortunately for Jo, her mouth moves before her brain thinks around Blair.
+Unfortunately for Jo, her mouth moves faster than her brain thinks around Blair.
 Does she really want this stuck-up rich girl to come with her?